Mike Vrabel: Tennessee Titans

-The 2019 season saw the Titans again finish 9–7; however, this would be enough to make the playoffs as a sixth seed.
-During a 16–0 shutout loss to the Denver Broncos in Week 6, Vrabel elected to bench quarterback Marcus Mariota in favor of Ryan Tannehill, a move that led to the Titans winning seven of their final ten games despite starting 2–4.
-In the Wild Card Round, Tennessee upset the defending Super Bowl champion New England Patriots on the road 20–13, led by running back Derrick Henry's 204 yards from scrimmage, to advance to the Divisional Round.
-The Titans pulled off another upset in the Divisional Round against the #1-seed Baltimore Ravens, winning 28–12 behind another breakout performance from Henry with 202 scrimmage yards along with a passing touchdown on a trick play.
-With the victory, the Titans advanced to their first AFC Championship in 17 seasons, where they were eliminated by the eventual Super Bowl LIV champion Kansas City Chiefs 35–24.
+The 2019 season saw the Titans again finish 9–7; however, this would be enough to make the playoffs as the #6-seed.
+During a Week 6 16–0 shutout road loss to the Denver Broncos, Vrabel elected to bench quarterback Marcus Mariota in favor of Ryan Tannehill, a move that led to the Titans winning seven of their final 10 games despite starting 2–4.

+During the Wild Card Round, Tennessee upset the defending Super Bowl champion Patriots on the road 20–13, led by running back Derrick Henry's 204 yards from scrimmage.
+The Titans then pulled off another upset in the Divisional Round against the #1-seed Baltimore Ravens, winning on the road 28–12 behind another breakout performance from Henry with 202 scrimmage yards along with a passing touchdown on a trick play.
+With the victory, the Titans advanced to their first AFC Championship since 2002, where they were eliminated on the road by the eventual Super Bowl LIV champion Kansas City Chiefs 35–24.

+2020 season

+Titans defensive coordinator Dean Pees retired on January 20, 2020, after spending the last two seasons with the team.
+Vrabel decided not to hire a defensive coordinator for the season.

-In the 2020 season, the Titans finished 11–5 and won the AFC South for the first time since 2008.
-However, they would fall to the Ravens 20–13 in the Wild Card Round.
+After starting the season 5–0, their first since 2008, the Titans finished with an 11–5 record, improving upon their 9–7 record from the previous four years and earning their first double-digit winning season and division title since 2008.
+However, the Titans lost to the Ravens 20–13 in the Wild Card Round.
+Following the loss, Vrabel revealed that outside linebackers coach Shane Bowen was the defensive coordinator in all but the title and that Bowen made the defensive play calls.

-In the 2021 season, Vrabel led the Titans to a 12–5 record and the #1 overall seed in the AFC, securing a bye to the Divisional Round.
-In the Divisional Round, they lost to the Cincinnati Bengals 19–16.
-For his work that season, Vrabel was named the AP Coach of the Year.